 In addition to posing risk for future zoonoses, Nobecoviruses derived from wild Madagascar fruit bats could provide unprecedented genetic material for recombination to existing human coronaviruses already in circulation across the island—most notably SARS-CoV-2 (71).
 At the time of this writing, COVID-19 infections remain widespread and vaccination limited across Madagascar (94).
 Previous work has assessed the risk of reverse zoonosis, or ‘spillback’ of SARS-CoV-2 from human to bat populations in the United States (16), concluding that high human caseloads and frequent human-bat contact rates in research settings pose both conservation risks to naïve bat populations presented with a novel pathogen, as well as human health risks presented by the possible establishment of secondary wildlife reservoirs for SARS-CoV-2 capable of sourcing future epidemics or the generation of unique viral variants through human-wildlife virus recombination (16).
 Bat-human contact rates are higher, on average, in Madagascar than in the US, as bats are consumed across the island for subsistence and frequently found roosting in human establishments or human-adjacent habitats (64–68).
 SARS-CoV-2 has already demonstrated its capacity for successful reverse zoonosis and adaptation to non-human hosts, in the case of farmer-sourced infections of mink in Finland (95), underscoring the legitimacy of these concerns.
-Mitigation strategies, in addition to increases surveillance, could help reduce the risk of zoonoses from bats.
-For example, a significant exposure to bats in Madagascar comes from hunting bats for consumption (64,65).
-To act on this issue, hunting seasons could be implemented to coincide with seasonal lows in virus shedding, which would allow for bats to continue to serve as an important food source while reducing risk.
-As mentioned earlier, roosting sites may also put humans in close contact with bats (67,68), so possible education programs to reduce bat access to roosting sites in human occupied structures may also mitigate risk.
+Notably, spillback is less likely to be an issue in regions where animals are killed upon capture for consumption (vs. transported live), as is often the case in Madagascar.